Heatblur-Simulations/f-4e-manual/src/cockpit/pilot/left_console/center_section.md

-The nav vol knob (<num>1</num>) controls the volume of [the VOR/ILS audio system](../../../systems/nav_com/vor_ils.md) that indicates being tuned to the desired frequency by repeating the morse code identifier of the selected station.
+The nav vol knob (<num>1</num>) controls the volume of [the VOR/ILS audio system](../../../systems/nav_com/vor_ils.md) that indicates being tuned to the desired frequency by repeating the Morse code identifier of the selected station.

 Must be moved out of the full CCW position to provide power to [the VOR/ILS system](../../../systems/nav_com/vor_ils.md).